nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ## In search of partial derivatives

 I mentioned above that the partial derivative point is important, and this is where the appeal of differentiable programming starts to raise its head.
-In order to make use of gradient-based optimizsation, you need to compute the gradient of your objective function.
+In order to make use of gradient-based optimisation, you need to compute the gradient of your objective function.
 To do that, you need to be able to compute the partial derivatives of your function with respect to each of its parameters.